dcmouyard/recipes/irish-soda-bread.md

 1. Heat the oven to 400 degrees and adjust a rack to the center position.

-2. Place the flours, soda, cream of tartar, salt and sugar in a large mixing bowl.
+2. Place the 3 cups all-purpose flour, 1 cup cake flour, 1½ teaspoons baking soda, 1½ teaspoons cream of tartar, 1½ teaspoons salt, and 2 tablespoons sugar in a large mixing bowl.
 Add the butter and rub it into the flour using your fingers until it is completely incorporated and the mixture resembles coarse crumbs.

 3. Make a well in the center and add the buttermilk.
 Work the liquid into the flour mixture using a fork until the dough comes together in large clumps.
 Turn the dough onto a work surface and knead briefly until the loose flour is just moistened.
 The dough will still be scrappy and uneven.